seisenstein/claude-code-ultraplan/README.md

 Transform vague tasks into bulletproof, executable implementation plans.
 This slash command forces exhaustive investigation before planning, preventing assumptions that lead to failed implementations.

+> 🎯 **Part of [Collaborative Prompt Engineering #001](https://limitededitionjonathan.substack.com/p/collaborative-prompt-engineering)** by [LIMITED EDITION JONATHAN](https://limitededitionjonathan.substack.com/) - A community initiative to build and refine the definitive implementation planning prompt for Claude Code.

 ## What This Does

 Ultraplan turns "fix this bug" or "add this feature" into comprehensive, executable plans through: